Taking Control Of Your Emotions

 Contact Is a Good Thing: Reframing Your Perspective

-If a creditor or debt collector is sending you letter after letter and calling regularly, it can feel pretty overwhelming.
+If a creditor or debt collector is sending you letter after letter and calling regularly, it can feel overwhelming.
 Try to see it from a different perspective.

 Often, this kind of contact simply means your account is still being handled through regular collections procedures, usually with generic, system-generated letters sent out to thousands of people.
 If they plan to take more serious action (such as instructing solicitors or starting court proceedings), that is usually communicated more clearly and specifically, rather than buried in repeated generic letters.